 On related pages:

 The 11-acre Old Southington Landfill site is located in Southington, Connecticut.
 A municipal disposal area operated on site from the 1920s until 1967, when it was closed.
 Between 1973 and 1980, the landfill was subdivided and sold for residential and commercial development.
+The former landfill is located about 700 feet southeast of the former municipal Well No. 5, which the Town of Southington Water Department installed in 1971 as a public water supply.
+In 1979, the municipal well was closed because groundwater analyses indicated the presence of volatile organic compounds (VOCs) at levels exceeding state standards.
+The well has been permanently closed.
 After adding the site to the Superfund program’s National Priorities List (NPL) in 1984, EPA assessed conditions and determined that contamination does not currently pose an immediate threat to area residents or the surrounding environments, and no emergency actions are necessary.
 An interim remedy addresses all contaminated media except for groundwater.
 A final remedy has been selected to address groundwater risks, namely vapor intrusion into buildings due to contaminated groundwater emanating from the landfill.
 Groundwater will be monitored for at least 30 years to determine the effectiveness of the cap and overall remedy.

 The site is being addressed through potentially responsible party (PRP) actions.
 Long-term groundwater monitoring is ongoing, making sure that the remedy remains protective of human health and the environment.

 What Is the Current Site Status?